vivo V70 5G Officially Debuts in Pakistan with 50 MP ZEISS Super Telephoto Camera - PhoneWorld

 The vivo V70 5G will be available nationwide in two premium variants: 12GB + 256GB priced at Rs.
 169,999 and 12GB + 512GB priced at Rs.
 184,999.
 Customers can pre-order the device from 3rd March, with official sales commencing from 7th March across Pakistan. vivo ensures complete peace of mind with comprehensive after-sales support, including a one-year warranty, a 15-day free replacement policy, and a 6-month warranty for accessories.
 The V70 5G is officially approved by the Pakistan Telecommunications Authority (PTA) and is fully compatible with all mobile networks in Pakistan.
 As an added benefit, Zong 4G users can enjoy 12GB of free mobile internet by inserting their SIM card into Slot 1, including 2GB per month for 6 months.

-Also Read: vivo V70 5G to Debut with Advanced 50 MP ZEISS Super Telephoto Camera
+Also Read: vivo V70 5G Officially Debuts in Pakistan with 50 MP ZEISS Super Telephoto Camera

 PTA Taxes Portal